 Catastrophic

-Coverage (where you will have a $0 copay for formulary drugs).
-See below for 2025 coverage updates.
+Coverage (where you have a $0 copay for formulary drugs).

 You move through these stages of your Medicare

-drug coverage either based on the amount of money you spend on formulary drugs or the retail value
+drug coverage either based on the amount of money you spend on formulary drugs (and in some cases what others pay on your behalf).

-Most people will remain in the Initial Coverage phase for the year with only a small percentage of Medicare beneficiaries ever entering the Coverage Gap or Catastrophic Coverage phase.
+Most people remain in the Initial Coverage phase for the year with only a small percentage of Medicare beneficiaries ever entering the Catastrophic Coverage phase.

 (1) The